sineDtS/SayMe/README.md

   Download the latest Apache Maven from [http://maven.apache.org](http://maven.apache.org), and uncompress it into your local system.

-## Get the source codes
+## Get the source code

-Get a copy of the source codes into your local system.
+Get a copy of the source code into your local system.

 ```
 git clone https://github.com/sineDtS/SayMe
 ```

+## Create a database

+1. Install postgresql on your local system.
+2. Create a schema and put the data with help of src.main.resources.dumpBD

 ## Run the project